HieronZhang/SkyByte-Artifact/README.md

 ```
 -b baseline_setting_config_file_name
 -w workload_config_filename
--t additional_setting_config_file_name, optional
+-t additional_setting_config_file_name (optional)
--c logical_core_num_simulated
+-c number_of_logical_cores_to_simlute
--o the_terminal_used_to_print_warmup_logs (e.g. /dev/pts/6)
+-o terminal_for_printing_warmup_logs (e.g. /dev/pts/6)
--p: print detailed runtime information, optional
+-p: print detailed runtime information (optional)
 -f output_file_name
--d: run with infinite host DRAM, optional
+-d: run with infinite host DRAM (optional)
--r: output DRAM-only performance results, optional
+-r: output DRAM-only performance results (optional)
 ```

-The program will set up corresponding settings (e.g., which design baseline is used), do the warmup, and then replay the instruction traces on multiple simulated CPU cores and the simulated CXL-SSD.
-The results will be generated in the `output` directory.
+This command sets up the specified configurations (e.g., which design baseline is used), performs a warmup, and replays the instruction traces on multiple simulated CPU cores and the simulated CXL-SSD.
+Results will be generated in the `output` directory.

 ### 2.4 Launching Batched Experiments

-To run a large number of experiments at one time, we provide the `scripts-skybyte/run_all.sh` shell script.
-It can use regular expressions to match multiple config files, and it will automatically spawn different experiments to multiple ``tmux`` windows for parallel execution.
+To execute a large number of experiments simultaneously, we provide the `scripts-skybyte/run_all.sh` shell script.
+This script uses regular expressions to match multiple config files, and automatically spawns experiments in separate ``tmux`` windows for parallel execution.

-To run all the experiments conveniently, we provide a shell script, ``artifact_run.sh``, which setup and launches all the needed experiments in a automatic manner.
+For convenience, we also provide the ``artifact_run.sh`` script, which automates the setup and execution of all required experiments.
+To launch all experiments, simply run:
 ```
 ./artifact_run.sh
 ```

-The variable `MAX_CORES_NUM` in this script is the maximum allowed number of CPU cores used for simulations.
-Note that user may have to change the `MAX_CORES_NUM` based on their own machine's specification before running the script.
+The variable `MAX_CORES_NUM` in this script specifies the maximum allowed number of CPU cores for simulations.
+Users may need to adjust this value based on their own machine's specification before running the script.

-The ``artifact_run.sh`` script will first create multiple ``bin-<workload_name>-<thread_num>-<baseline_name>`` directories for different experiments and setup the corresponding ``trace_file_list`` file under every directory.
-Under each directory, there will also be a script named ``run_one.sh``, which can be used to run each individual experiment.
-Then, it will use ``run_all.sh`` to launch parallel experiments.
+The artifact run.sh script performs the following tasks: 1.
+Creates multiple directories named ``bin-<workload>-<thread_num>-<baseline>`` for different experiments.
+2. Sets up the corresponding trace file list file in each directory.
+3. Generates a run one.sh script in each directory to facilitate running individual experiments.
+4. Uses the run all.sh script to launch parallel experiments.
 See lines 23-29 of ``artifact_run.sh``:

 ```
 # Setup experiment configurations for figure 2, 3, 4, 14, 15, 16, 17, 18, and Table 3